flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 - Support for __Published Collection Sets__

-- __Different Publish options__ (Published Collection dialog):
+- __Different Publish modes__ (Published Collection dialog):

-	- __Normal__:<br>
+	- __Upload__:<br>
- 	  publish unpublished photos to target Album in target Photo Station
+ 	  Upload unpublished photos to target Album in target Photo Station.
+This is the expected normal publish method.
-	- __Check Existing__:<br>
+	- __CheckExisting__:<br>
-  	  Unpublished photos will not be published, but will be checked whether they already exist in the target Album and if so, set them to 'Published'.
+  	  Unpublished or To re-publish photos will not be uploaded, but will be checked whether they already exist in the target Album and if so, set them to 'Published'.
   	  This operation mode is useful when initializing a new Published Collection: if you have exported the latest version of thoses photos before to the defined target but not through the newly defined Published Collection (e.g. via Export).
-	  Check Existing is approx. 50 times faster (__~ 15 photos/sec__) than a Normal Publish, since no thumbnail creation and upload is required.
+	  CheckExisting is approx. 50 times faster (__~ 15 photos/sec__) than a normal Publish, since no thumbnail creation and upload is required.
   	  Note, that CheckExisting can not determine, whether the photo in the target Album is the latest version.
-	- __Check Moved__:<br>
+	- __CheckMoved__:<br>
-	  Check if any photo within a Published Collection has moved locally and if so, mark them to 're-publish' If your Published Collection is to be tree-mirrored to the target Album, it is important to notice when a photo was moved locally between directories, since these movements have to be propagated to the target Album (i.e., the photo has to be deleted at the target Album at its old location and re-published at the new location).
+	  Check if any photo within a Published Collection has moved locally and if so, mark it 'To re-publish' If your Published Collection is to be tree-mirrored to the target Album, it is important to notice when a photo was moved locally between directories, since these movements have to be propagated to the target Album (i.e., the photo has to be deleted at the target Album at its old location and re-published at the new location).
-	  Unfortunately, Lightroom will not mark moved photos for 're-publish'.
+	  Unfortunately, Lightroom will not mark moved photos for 'to Re-publish'.
 Therefore, this mode is a workaround for this missing Lr feature.
-To use it, you have to set at least one photo to 're-publish', otherwise you won't be able to push the "Publish" button.
+To use it, you have to set at least one photo 'To re-publish', otherwise you won't be able to push the "Publish" button.
-	  Check Moved is very fast (__\>100 photos/sec__) since it only checks locally whether the local path of a photo has changed in comparison to its published location.
+	  CheckMoved is very fast (__\>100 photos/sec__) since it only checks locally whether the local path of a photo has changed in comparison to its published location.
 There is no communication to the Photo Station involved.<br>
+	- __MovePhotos__:<br>
+  	  Unpublished and 'To re-publish' photos will not be uploaded, but will be moved within the Photo Station in case their current upload path is different from the upload path that would apply if they would be uploaded now.
+This mode is good for various scenarios:<br>
+  	  a) After uploading photos to a specific target album (flat copy) you decide to change the target album for those photos<br>
+  	  b) After uploading photos using the tree copy mode you decide to move those photos locally to a different directory (you may use CheckMoved to find those photos)<br>
+  	  c) After uploading photos to a dynamic target album (using metadata placeholders) any of the referenced metadata has changed.
+  	  Photos not yet published will remain Unpublished.
+The MovePhotos mode avoids re-generating and uploading of thumbs and thus is faster than a normal upload.
 	- __Convert__:<br>
 	  This mode is used to convert photos in a an old-style (e.g. \<5.0.0) Published Collection to Published Collection which supports comments and ratings (v.5.0.0 and above)<br>
+	- __Ask me later__:<br>
+	  This is not a publish mode itself but let's you postpone the publish mode decision to the point in time where the actual publish action is started (e.g. when you click the "Publish" button)<br>
 - Impose __sort order of photos in Lr Published Collections__ in Photo Station:<br>
 	Sort order is only supported on Published Collections w/ Custom Sort Order when uploaded as Flat Copy